 Slice the seeded squash in 1/2 inch thick wedges/half moons.
 On the baking sheet(s), toss the squash slices with the olive oil, salt, cumin, cayenne, and black pepper.
 Spread the coated squash slices out into a single layer.
 Place the squash in the oven, and roast for about 30 minutes, flipping at the halfway point.
 The slices should have deeply golden edges.

-Serve the squash warm with dill cashew cream for dipping/drizzling.
+Serve the squash bowl warm with dill cashew cream for dipping/drizzling.